hechenyu/lib_code/sniffer/readme.txt

 libsnf.a: library of sniffer
+libptl.a: library of protocol
-1) cd lib and make
+1) cd lib(libsnf) and make
 2) cd other dir and make